Back

 More females than males

-However, given that generally more baby boys are born than baby girls (189 boys and 157 girls in the second quarter of 2023), there are more boys than girls in the younger age categories up until the age of 29 years, except between the ages of 10 and 14 years where there is a slight surplus of females.
+However, given that generally more baby boys are born than baby girls (429 boys and 391 girls by the end of 2024), there are more boys than girls in the younger age categories up until the age of 29 years.

 The differences in the number of males and females are most pronounced in the highest age categories, especially after the age of 85 years, where there are almost 2 females for every male.